 You can download and use the guided candle meditation audio mp3 below to learn how to perform a guided candle meditation.
 This is a great meditation for beginners video to get started on your practice.

 CLICK HERE for an excellent mp3 download: “Guided Candle Meditation – Step By Step Guide” on Meditation Life Skills.

-VIDEO: 20 MINUTE Candle Meditation For Health And Abundance – Guided Meditation
+20 Minute Candle Meditation For Beginners Video For Health And Abundance

-A 20 minute guided meditation with a candle, for deep relaxation, health, and abundance.
+A 20 minute guided meditation for beginners video with a candle, for deep relaxation, health, and abundance.
 This meditation will be done focusing on a candle, either on the screen or one you light yourself.
-By concentrating on the candle-flame, your breathing, and repeating a single word you choose, you will find yourself entering a place of calm and peace of mind.
+By concentrating on the candle flame, your breathing, and repeating a single word you choose, you will find yourself entering a place of calm and peace of mind.

 TOP TIP: Avoid Judging Your Meditation Sessions

-Don’t judge your meditation sessions as good or bad.
+Don’t judge your meditation for beginner’s video sessions as good or bad.
 Distraction is natural and practice will make things easier over time.
 Your mind will wander during meditation, no matter how long you’ve been practicing.
-If you’re meditating to calm your mind and your attention wanders, slowly return to the object, sensation or movement you’re focusing on.
+If you’re meditating to calm your mind and your attention wanders, slowly return to the object, sensation, or movement you’re focusing on.
 Return to the breath.

 There are many methods of meditation techniques for beginners, as we have discussed above.
-Once you have mastered these 6 simple meditations, you will find which ones work best for you in terms of improving your life, and which you enjoy doing.
+Once you have mastered these 6 simple meditation for beginner videos, you will find which ones work best for you in terms of improving your life, and which you enjoy doing.

 A good meditation teacher will tell you to, “Practice like a child at play,” in other words, to be absorbed in what you are doing, yet having a lot of fun.

 Another wise teacher once said, “Practice like your hair is on fire.”
 Don’t waste time.
 Make the most of each opportunity you have to practice, and see what a difference it can make in your life.